 Finally, we provide a calibration of the model.
 We show that under some simple conditions, we match the volatility of exchange rates, interest rates, risk premia, and their half-life.
-Those conditions involves taking Barro's (2006) numbers, which imply that rare disasters matter 10 times as much as they would if agents were risk neutral.
+Those conditions involve taking Barro's (2006) empirical numbers, which imply that rare disasters matter 10 times as much as they would if agents were risk neutral.
 As tail events have their importance multiplied by 10, changes in beliefs about disasters translate into meaningful volatility.
 This is why the model yields a sizable volatility, which is hard to obtain with more traditional models (e.g., Obstfeld Rogoff 1995).

 The model also offers a number of additional predictions.
 First, there should be a clear link between equity and currency risk premia through interest rates.
 High domestic interest rates imply high currency risk premia - an expected appreciation of the domestic currency - and low equity risk premia.
 Fama and Schwert (1977) and Campbell and Yogo (2006) provide evidence of the link between equity excess returns and nominal interest rates.
-Hau and Rey (2004) find that for Japan,
+Hau and Rey (2004) find that for Japan, France, Germany and Switzerland, a negative shock to the foreign stock market - relative to the US- lead to a foreign currency appreciation.

-2Pavlova and Rigobon (2007) also provide an elegant and tractable framework for analyzing the joint behavior of bonds, stocks and exchange rates, which is successful at accounting for comovements among international assets.
+&lt;sup>2Pavlova and Rigobon (2007) also provide an elegant and tractable framework for analyzing the joint behavior of bonds, stocks and exchange rates, which is successful at accounting for comovements among international assets.
 However, the model is based on a tradition consumption CAPM and therefore generates small risk premia and small departures from UIP.